 - If a student fails to respond to a written notice/summons without good cause, as determined by the dean, the dean may alter the status of the student's enrollment until the student complies with the notice, or the dean may proceed to implement hearing procedures in accordance with Section 49.18.

-- Except in those cases where immediate interim disciplinary action has been taken, the dean shall initiate hearing procedures against the respondent by providing the student at least five (5) days written notice of the date, time, and place of the hearing and the names of those individuals who may serve on the Discipline Committee.
+- Except in those cases where immediate interim disciplinary action has been taken, the dean shall initiate hearing procedures against the respondent by providing the student at least five (5) days written notice of the date, time, and place of the hearing and the names of those individuals who may serve on the Discipline Committee or as the Hearing Officer.
 The hearing notice letter shall provide a statement of the accusation(s) and a summary statement of the evidence supporting the accusation(s).

 - The hearing notice may be delivered in person to the student, emailed to the student's UTD email address or mailed to the student at the address appearing in the registrar's records.
 A hearing notice will be considered to have been received on the third day after being sent, excluding any intervening Saturday or Sunday.
-The date for a hearing may be postponed for good cause by agreement of the student and Dean of Students.
+The date for a hearing may be postponed by the chair of the Discipline Committee or Hearing Officer for good cause by agreement of the student and Dean of Students.

 - A hearing notice sent to the address listed in the registrar's records shall constitute full and adequate notice.
 The failure of a student to provide the registrar with a current address, the refusal to accept delivery of the letter, or failure to read mail or e-mail shall not be a good cause for failure to respond to the notice.

-- If a student fails without good cause, as determined by the dean, to comply with a hearing notice sent under Subsection D, the hearing will proceed as scheduled and the student will be notified of the decision of the Discipline Committee in accordance with Section 49.17.
+- If a student fails without good cause, as determined by the dean, to comply with a hearing notice sent under Subsection D, the hearing will proceed as scheduled and the student will be notified of the decision of the Discipline Committee or Hearing Officer in accordance with Section 49.17.

 Section 49.20: Reserved